mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 >
 >**The only way for the organization to succeed is if the team is getting better.
 And that's your job: to build great teams.**

-When I started TinyPilot, I felt like a manager's job was to ensure that employees can focus on the job they were hired to do.
-If you're hired to write .
-It's true, but it doesn't leave room for growth.
-If I'm still doing work as a manager to package work to be ready for them, can I give them more autonomy by giving that up?
+When I started TinyPilot, I felt like my job as manager was to ensure that my employees could focus on the job they were hired to do.
+My job was to cover all the gaps between roles so that my employees could do exactly their jobs.
+And that's true to a degree, but it doesn't leave room for growth.
+I realized that some of the work I was protecting my employees from was work that would allow them to grow in their roles.

-This change in strategy drastically improved TinyPilot's approach to customer service.
-For most of the year, I felt like customer service *had* to be my job.
-My dev team didn't have the bandwidth, and my fulfillment staff didn't have the training to troubleshoot technical issues.
+The best example of this is how TinyPilot changed its approach to customer support.
+For most of the year, I was TinyPilot's only customer support rep. It was one of those jobs that felt like it was in a gap between what anyone else on my team could do.
+The developers couldn't do it because they don't have insight into questions about packages going missing or delivery times.
+My fulfillment staff couldn't do it because they didn't have the technical background to troubleshoot software problems.

-But a few months ago, one member of TinyPilot's fulfillment staff said he was interested in more hours, so we decided to try sharing responsibility for customer support.
+In October, Eric, a member of TinyPilot's fulfillment staff said he was interested in more hours.
+Wee decided to try sharing responsibility for customer support.
 Eric could handle the non-technical issues like tracking down stuck packages or handling special requests from customers.
-If he ran into an issue, he could search our documentation and help forums and answer based on that, and otherwise, and if that didn't work, he could escalate to me.
+If he got a technical question, he could look for answers in our documentation or help forums.
+If that didn't work, he could escalate to me.

-Now, Eric handles about 80% of customer service emails on his own.
+As soon as we started this system, I realized I should have done it earlier.
+Eric taking over customer support freed up hours of my time every week.

+Now, Eric handles about 70% of customer service emails on his own.
+He was initially unsure if he'd enjoy customer service, but he found that customer support made him enjoy his job more.
+He feels invested in the business by talking to our customers.
+And the role gives him more insight into the bigger picture of how his work benefits our customers.

 Remember my big insight that TinyPilot should offer only a single product?
 That happened the same month that Eric started sharing customer support with me, and it's no coincidence.
-Letting go of that task gave me space to re-evaluate the website and experiment with changes.
+Letting go of that task gave me space to re-evaluate the website and experiment with changes, and it paid off massively.

 ## Grading last year's goals